isomerpages/astar-nrp/_careers/1-biorobotics.md

 $4000 to $6000 depending on qualifications and experience

 ##### Application
-Detailed job requirements are provided at (https://wiki.nus.edu.sg/display/biorobotics/Job+Openings)
+Detailed job requirements are provided at [NUS Biorobotics Lab](https://wiki.nus.edu.sg/display/biorobotics/Job+Openings)

 Interested researchers and fellows should sending a CV with two external references and a letter of accomplishments, motivation and career goals to Prof. Haoyong Yu [bieyhy@nus.edu.sg](**bieyhy@nus.edu.sg**)